inspec/inspec-aws/docs/resources/aws_iam_ssh_public_key.md

 # aws_iam_ssh_public_key

-Use the `aws_iam_ssh_public_key` InSpec audit resource to test properties of the singular resource of AWS IAM PublicKey.
+Use the `aws_iam_ssh_public_key` InSpec audit resource to test the properties of the singular resource of AWS IAM PublicKey.

 ## Syntax